RSamaium/async-replace/README.md

 - No dependencies
 - Returns a promise
 - Works in strict mode
-- Tiny : < 0.6 Ko after minification of the file
+- Tiny : < 0.6 Ko
+- ESM and CJS compatible
+- Typescript support

 ## Install